Thomas Andrew Donnellan: Archbishop of Atlanta

 On May 29, 1968, following the death of Archbishop Paul Hallinan, Donnellan was appointed by Paul VI as the second archbishop of Atlanta; he was installed in Atlanta on July 16, 1968.
 During his 19-year tenure, Donnellan guided the archdiocese through extensive growth, with the number of Catholics in North Georgia nearly tripling from 50,000 in 1968 to over 133,000.

-In 1968, Donnellan suspended Reverend Conald Foust, the pastor of an African-American parish in Atlanta, from his pastoral duties.
-An activist priest with prior problems with the archdiocese, Foust was suspended from not wearing vestments during mass and giving communion to non-Catholics.
+In 1968, Donnellan suspended Conald Foust, the pastor of an African-American parish in Atlanta, from his pastoral duties.
+An activist priest with prior problems with the archdiocese, Foust was suspended for not wearing vestments during mass and for giving communion to non-Catholics.
 There were reports that Foust later married.

 In 1970, Donnellan barred new enrollments in the archdiocese's Catholic schools as a gesture of support to the racial integration of local public school systems.

 Death and legacy

 In May 1987, Donnellan suffered a stroke.
 He died on October 15, 1987, in Atlanta.
 His funeral was held at the Cathedral of Christ the King in Atlanta.
 It was attended by over 1,000 mourners, with the apostolic pro-nuncio in the United States, Archbishop Pio Laghi, serving as the principal celebrant.

 Donnellan is buried at Arlington Cemetery in Sandy Springs, Georgia.
-The Archbishop Donnellan School in Atlanta opened in 1996.
+The Archbishop Donnellan School in Atlanta, now known as Holy Spirit Preparatory School, opened in 1996.